Churchill Downs Buys Two Pennsylvania Casinos as They Prepare to Open Online Sportsbook

 With the Presque Isle and Lady Luck Nemacolin transactions, Churchill downs can legally open two brick and mortar sportsbooks.
 This will place them out ahead of much of the competition in anticipation of a fully mobile, online avenue for sports bettors.

-Even corporate executives for Churchill Downs Incorporated admit the purchase of these two locations and aspirations others has one underlying objective.
+Even corporate executives for Churchill Downs Incorporated admit the purchase of these two locations and aspirations others have one underlying objective.
 Build a foundation ahead of the ultimately lucrative option of Pennsylvania online sports betting.

 Churchill Downs Online Sports Betting Promotions